An Introduction to Incremental Database Updates

 The majority of database formats supported by FME allow existing records to be updated.
 There are two broad approaches depending on whether the database writer Feature Type has been 'harmonized' or not.

-Currently, FME provides this simplified and harmonized interface for the most-used database formats.
+Currently, FME provides a simplified and harmonized interface for the most commonly used database formats.
 Other database formats - while waiting for harmonization - still support updates via a method of attribute tags.

 Harmonized Formats

 The format documentation indicates whether the database has been harmonized for incremental updates.
-Below is an example of a harmonized format compared with and unharmonized format.
+Below is an example of a harmonized format compared with an unharmonized format.

 1588694166534.png